Breast Biopsies in Gainesville, FL

 What are the different types of image-guided breast biopsies?

 Image-guided biopsies allow precise targeting of the area that needs further evaluation.
-We perform an ultrasound and mammography-guided biopsies (also called a stereotactic biopsy).
+We perform ultrasound and mammography-guided biopsies (also called a stereotactic biopsy).
 Biopsies are not frequently recommended, but if a biopsy is necessary, Dr. Weinshelbaum will thoroughly discuss why the biopsy is needed.

 How is the image-guided breast biopsy performed?